 RNAi Biopesticides

-Partner with Demeetra to Combine Gene Editing Technologies for Cost-Effective Scalable RNAi Biopesticides
+Partner with Demeetra to Combine Gene Editing Technologies for Cost-Effective Scalable RNAi Biopesticides.

 Recent publication selected as MDPI Editor’s Choice Article1